Premium Sustainable Furniture. Born in Berlin.

 Each Kentholz piece carries a sense of history.
 We harness the natural beauty of restored wood out of love for the material and the environment.
 High-quality, sustainable furniture is an investment, not only in yourself and your home, but in the future of our planet.

 Dedicated to bringing together timeless design with sustainable materials, our pieces are built to last a lifetime.

-Every last centimetre of our timbers is milled, planed, sawed and crafted on-site in our dedicated workshop in Berlin.
+Every last centimetre of our timbers is milled, planed, sawed and crafted in our workshop facility in Holland

 Allowing us to concentrate on build-quality, our hands-on process means that we can eliminate waste wherever possible as well as collect any left over by-products which are then repurposed for re-use elsewhere.

-Employing a fiercely loyal Berlin-based team, we are conscious of giving back to the wider community that we are proud to serve.
+Employing a fiercely loyal based team, we are conscious of giving back to the wider community that we are proud to serve.